ecmwf/metview-docs/docs/data_types/fieldset.rst

    .. note::

-      :func:`select` and its [] operator are only available form metview-python version 1.8.0.
+      :func:`select` and its [] operator are only available from metview-python version 1.8.0.

 Functions vs methods